tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 UCSCext/CMPR_X412/QWeek1/Homework1/src/Homework1.java
 ```

-...and none of the other files were copied over - because of the .gitignore.
+...and none of the other files were copied over - because of the `.gitignore`.

 # Verify the Project Runs

 - bring up `Eclipse`
-- ensure the following is the current workspace:
+- ensure the following is the current `Workspace`:

 ```
 /Users/tomcrook/Documents/_ACME/IntegratedProjects/UCSCext/CMPR_X412/Week1